Peanut Butter Fingers

 Evening: Waterfront Park + Explore

-One of the huge perks of the house we rented in Seward was its location and walkability to stunning views of Resurrection Bay, restaurants and shops and the harbor as well as a waterfront playground our boys thoroughly enjoyed.
+One of the huge perks of the house we rented in Seward was its location and walkability to stunning views of Resurrection Bay, restaurants and shops.
+And the harbor as well as a waterfront playground our boys thoroughly enjoyed.

 waterfront park seward alaska